This page was last updated on: 11/24/2021 11:38:47 AM

 Nicklaus Service Updates

 - Emergency Department (ER) - Concerned that your child needs emergency care?
 Don’t wait.
 Delays in seeking care can lead to complications.
 Nicklaus Children’s Emergency Department has current safety practices related to COVID-19 to protect your child and family.

 - Subspecialty Clinics - Telehealth services may be available for certain appointments depending on the nature of the condition, or reason for the visit.
 For more information, please contact the subspecialist’s office directly or call the Customer Care line at 1-888-624-2778.

-- Urgent Care Centers - The Main Campus urgent care centers is closed until further notice.
-Please find the urgent care center nearest you for non-emergency services.
+- Urgent Care Centers - Please find the urgent care center nearest you for non-emergency services.
 Connect with a Nicklaus Children’s provider for non-emergency pediatric care or questions regarding #COVID19 Monday through Friday from 9 a.m. to 9 p.m. and Saturday and Sunday from 1 p.m. to 9 p.m.
-Download NCHS Anywhere for Apple or Google Play.
+Download our App for Apple or Google Play.
 Visit NicklausChildrensVirtualCare.org to learn more.

 - Dental Services - The Nicklaus Children’s Hospital Dental Department at the Doral Outpatient Center is fully operational, offering both emergency and non-emergency appointments in an environment with enhanced COVID-19 safety practices.
 Our number one priority is to keep patients, families and our personnel safe.
 Should your child require emergency dental care, please call our clinic at 786-624-3368 as you normally would and our personnel will assist.
 Request an appointment.
 The Nicklaus Children's Mobile Dental Unit has resumed services, please click here to see the schedule of upcoming locations.